joshliu14/Project_1.1/README.md

 mysql -u root -p < schema_initialization.sql
 ```

-This will create the database moviedb and populate it with the necessary tables.
+This will populate moviedb with the necessary tables.

 Then run: